Ercanar/bachelor-thesis/Thesis.typ

     The different $Delta accent(T, ~)_i$ refer to the changes in temperature;
     the differences in the last three columns are calculated via
     $Delta accent(T, ~)_i = "gmean"("Simulation1") - "gmean"("Simulation2")$,
-    where gmean is an internal function of the model.
+    where gmean is an internal function of the model.]
-  ]
 ) <feedback_locked>

 #pagebreak()
-#bibliography("sources.bib", style: "ieee")
+#bibliography("sources.bib", style: "apa")